awsdocs/amazon-connect-admin-guide/doc_source/salesforce-integration.md

 1. Edit one of appropriate call center configuration \(Amazon Connect CCP Adapter Classic, Console, or Lightning\)\.
    + For Amazon Connect CCP URL, type the CCP URL for your instance \(for example, https://instance\.awsapps\.com/connect/ccp\)\.
    + For Phone Number Formatting, Country, specify the appropriate 2\-digit [ISO country code](https://countrycode.org/)\.
-   + To provide Salesforce users with access to the Amazon Connect CCP, on the Setup Call Centers page, choose Manage Call Center Users\.
-Add the Salesforce users you want to enable for using these call features\.
+   + To provide Salesforce users with access to the Amazon Connect CCP, on the Setup Call Centers page, choose **Manage Call Center Users**\.
+Add the Salesforce users to enable for using these call features\.
 Be sure to add your own Salesforce user account if you plan to these features\.

 1. Whitelist your Salesforce Visualforce domain URL using the directions in [Application Integration](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-instance.html#app-integration)\.
 To verify the URL, open the Visualforce page in setup\.
 This URL usually has the following format: